 3. The street art is the ultimate mood-booster

-We’re all familiar with Lisbon’s classic blue and white Azujelo tiles, but there’s also an amazing street mural scene within the capital, Porto, Covilhã and Lagos in particular.
-Bursting with colour and character – even just walking down the street is guaranteed to make you smile.
+We’re all familiar with Lisbon’s classic blue and white Azujelo tiles (honestly I just want to cover my entire flat with them), but there’s also a vibrant street mural scene within the capital, Porto, Covilhã and Lagos.
+Bursting with colour and character – a stroll down the street is guaranteed to raise a smile.

 4. Eating together is basically their self-care routine